cj-mills/christianjmills/_posts/2020-12-8-Basic-In-Game-Style-Transfer-Tutorial.md

 ### Remove the Default Code

-Open the `PoseNetShader` in your code editor.
+Open the `StyleTransferShader` in your code editor.
 By default, the `ComputeShader` will contain the following.

 ![default_compute_shader](\images\basic-in-game-style-transfer-tutorial\default_compute_shader.png)